bradkav/bradkav.github.io/publications.md

 ## Publications

 Please find below my list of scientific publications (also available for [download in PDF format](/assets/BradleyKAVANAGH-PublicationList.pdf)).
+A list of [White Papers](#white-papers) I've contributed to can be found at the bottom of the page.

 For citation information, please consult my [full listing](https://inspirehep.net/search?p=exactauthor%3AB.J.Kavanagh.1&sf=earliestdate) or my [author profile](http://inspirehep.net/author/profile/B.J.Kavanagh.1) on inSPIRE-HEP.